PDC-support/hpc-intro-retired/_episodes/01-linux.md

 | grep pattern file  | grabs all matches of *pattern* in *file* |

+[TODO] Choose file that is guaranteed to exitst on all systems?
 > ## Type-along-exercise: grep
 >
 > - Type ``cat /proc/cpuinfo``.